Successful Marriage: How to Water the Marital Garden

 Do more of these every day and you’ll be watering your garden regularly.

 I enjoy listening to audiobooks when I’m walking with my dogs.
-We usually do 2-3 miles so I have 40-60 minutes to listen.
+We usually do 1-2 miles so I have about 30 minutes to listen.
 I generally mix up fiction and nonfiction.
 I recently listened to Knit Together by Debbie Macomber.
 She retells a great story she heard from her pastor.

-The punchline is that the pastor says that in marriage the grass isn’t always greener on the other side of the fence – it’s greener when it’s watered.
+The punchline is a fantastically simple truth – the pastor says that in marriage the grass isn’t always greener on the other side of the fence – it’s greener when it’s watered.

 Where the grass is greener…

 This struck me as a fantastically simple truth!
 It’s true that we often look at other people or other relationships and think they must be better than ours.
 It’s far too easy to be drawn in by the public view of people, especially if you are on social media!
-Everyone puts their best face for the public to see – you know, the “highlight reel.”
+Everyone puts their best face for the public to see – you know, the highlight reel with their best face.
+Life on the other side of the fence looks so appealing.

 We rarely see dirty laundry, bowls with stuck-on oatmeal, mom without makeup, and hair looking like a birds’ nest.
 Therefore, it’s very easy to think that “their” lives must be better than ours.